Trump's America: Eastern Market plot "reserved for future internment camp”

-A sign bearing a presidential seal has been posted on a fenced-off plot in Eastern Market designating the area a “Future Internment Camp.”
-Printed in dull hues and scrawled with President Donald Trump's signature, the sign citing "executive order 9066" almost appears real.
+A sign bearing a presidential seal has been posted on a fenced-off plot in Eastern Market designating the area the site of a “Future Internment Camp.”
+Printed in dull government hues and scrawled with President Donald Trump's signature, the sign citing "Executive order 9066" almost appears real.

 Fortunately, it’s not.
 But the street artist behind the message says the notion that Trump will someday put people in detention centers for their ethnicity is not farfetched.